-2.6.8 Landscaped Batters At The Rail Overpasses
+2.6.8 Grade Separation

-Given the central location of the rail corridor within the CMAC, two road overpasses across the train line are proposed for Ferris Road and East Road and will form features of the urban environment.
-These large pieces of infrastructure must be well designed to visually blend with the high quality Centre, and also provide the north-south pedestrian, cycling and vehicle connections within the Centre.
-It is possible that the interfaces of the overpasses could be either sloping landscaped batters, or a more vertical treatment such as retaining walls.
-Interim considerations for this UDF have assumed landscape batters as they are spatially more intrusive but potentially have a better visual outcome than vertical retaining walls.
+Given the central location of the rail corridor within the CMAC, Ferris Road and East Road will require grade separation.
+The type and design of the grade separation is subject to further investigation.

+The grade separations must both be well designed to visually blend with the high quality Centre, and also provide the north-south pedestrian, cycling and vehicle connections within the Centre.

-Landscaped batters on each of the overpasses must be carefully considered and treated to ensure that the entrance to the Centre is attractive and green.
+If the grade separation relies on overpasses, interfaces should be either sloping landscaped batters or a vertical treatment such as retaining walls.
+Landscaped batters must be carefully considered and treated to ensure that the entrance to the Centre is attractive and green.
+Retaining walls must be well articulated and detailed to provide a suitable interface to the Centre.

-See Appendix 1 and Fig. 20 and Fig. 21.
+See Appendix 1 and Fig. 23 and Fig. 25.